dan-garden/docker-media-server-template/README.md

 - **Plex Media Server**: Organize and stream your movies, TV shows, music, and photos.
 - **Radarr**: A movie collection manager that makes it easy to download and manage movies via Usenet and BitTorrent.
 - **Sonarr**: A TV show collection manager that allows you to download and manage TV series.
-- **Deluge**: A lightweight, Free Software, cross-platform BitTorrent client.
+- **qBittorrent**: An open-source BitTorrent client that is fast and efficient.
 - **Prowlarr**: Manages your indexers for Radarr, Sonarr, and other media automation tools.
 - **Overseerr**: A request management and media discovery tool for your media server.
 - **Bazarr**: Manages subtitles for your movies and TV shows.